 When those times come, we cannot be living on borrowed light.
 We should not be deceived by the clear-cut labels others may use to describe circumstances that are, in fact, not so clear.”

-Elder Dieter F. Uchtdorf emphasised this importance of choice in April 2013 conference:
+Elder Dieter F. Uchtdorf emphasised this importance of

 As disciples of Jesus Christ, we are united in our testimony of the restored gospel and our commitment to keep God’s commandments.
 But we are diverse in our cultural, social, and political preferences.
 The Church thrives when we take advantage of this diversity and encourage each other to develop and use our talents to lift and strengthen our fellow disciples.